 When it comes to applying your promotions, you have two handy options.
 You can use the promotion builder that comes up as you fill out your promotion in Merchant Center or you can also use a promotion feed, which is like a supplemental feed but focused on promotions.
 The latter only makes sense if you are running promotions on a weekly basis.

 You can either apply your promotion to all or specific products in your merchant center.
 If you choose to apply your promotions to specific products in your products feed, you’ll have to use the specific products option in the promotion builder.

 This option allows you to select specific collections of offers from your product feed to either exclude or include in your promotions.
 You can specify the items that should have a promotion applied through any of the following attributes:

 Create A Promotions Feed

-If you plan to create a lot of promotions throughout the year.
-Then you might want to create a promotions feed, which will let you keep track of and upload all your promotions with a sheet.
+If you plan to create a lot of promotions throughout the year, then you might want to create a promotions feed.
+Doing so will let you keep track of and upload all your promotions with a sheet.
 You will need to register and upload your feed into your Google Merchant Center after you make your promotion feed.
-Also look at feed specification and structured data attributes if you plan to build a promotion feed.
+Make sure you look at feed specification and structured data attributes if this is your plan.

 Merchant Promotions Best Practices

 - Don’t have vague or restrictive promotions like:

 - Promotions restricted to a subset of shoppers (e.g. military discounts, birthdays, PayPal users, etc.)